Claims Pay a bill

 Our resources can help you educate yourself on Social Security so that you can have more meaningful conversations with a financial professional — and make the filing decision that’s best for you.

-The Nationwide Retirement Institute® has teamed with The Harris Poll for each of the past 12 years to survey Americans’ knowledge of and concerns about Social Security.
+The Nationwide Retirement Institute® has teamed with The Harris Poll® for each of the past 13 years to survey Americans’ knowledge of and concerns about Social Security.
 We explore how guidance and planning needs differ between women and men and amongst various generational groups or ethnicities.
-We believe our findings can help you and your financial professional make a more informed filing decision.
+We believe our findings can help Americans make a more informed choice of a lifetime.

 Previous survey results